Schwab US Small-Cap ETF (NYSEARCA:SCHA) Shares Sold by Wealthsource Partners LLC

-Wealthsource Partners LLC trimmed its position in Schwab US Small-Cap ETF (NYSEARCA:SCHA) by 74.5% in the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 7,603 shares of the company’s stock after selling 22,247 shares during the period.
-Wealthsource Partners LLC’s holdings in Schwab US Small-Cap ETF were worth $497,000 as of its most recent filing with the Securities & Exchange Commission.
+Wealthsource Partners LLC decreased its position in shares of Schwab US Small-Cap ETF (NYSEARCA:SCHA) by 74.5% in the 2nd quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm owned 7,603 shares of the company’s stock after selling 22,247 shares during the quarter.
+Wealthsource Partners LLC’s holdings in Schwab US Small-Cap ETF were worth $497,000 as of its most recent filing with the SEC.

-A number of other institutional investors and hedge funds have also recently made changes to their positions in the business.
-Lenox Wealth Advisors LLC lifted its stake in shares of Schwab US Small-Cap ETF by 14,766.7% during the second quarter.
-Lenox Wealth Advisors LLC now owns 446 shares of the company’s stock worth $29,000 after buying an additional 443 shares during the period.
-MBE Wealth Management LLC purchased a new position in shares of Schwab US Small-Cap ETF during the first quarter worth $26,000.
-SRS Capital Advisors Inc. raised its holdings in shares of Schwab US Small-Cap ETF by 70.5% during the second quarter.
-SRS Capital Advisors Inc. now owns 520 shares of the company’s stock worth $34,000 after purchasing an additional 215 shares during the last quarter.
-Signaturefd LLC raised its holdings in shares of Schwab US Small-Cap ETF by 130.3% during the second quarter.
-Signaturefd LLC now owns 532 shares of the company’s stock worth $35,000 after purchasing an additional 301 shares during the last quarter.
-Finally, Ameritas Investment Partners Inc. purchased a new position in shares of Schwab US Small-Cap ETF during the first quarter worth $29,000.
+Several other institutional investors and hedge funds have also recently made changes to their positions in SCHA.
+FMR LLC grew its stake in shares of Schwab US Small-Cap ETF by 46.5% in the 1st quarter.
+FMR LLC now owns 5,728 shares of the company’s stock valued at $400,000 after buying an additional 1,818 shares in the last quarter.
+Raymond James & Associates grew its stake in shares of Schwab US Small-Cap ETF by 5.9% in the 1st quarter.
+Raymond James & Associates now owns 5,559 shares of the company’s stock valued at $286,000 after buying an additional 311 shares in the last quarter.
+BlackRock Inc. grew its stake in shares of Schwab US Small-Cap ETF by 23.9% in the 1st quarter.
+BlackRock Inc. now owns 19,991 shares of the company’s stock valued at $1,030,000 after buying an additional 3,852 shares in the last quarter.
+Wilbanks Smith & Thomas Asset Management LLC grew its stake in shares of Schwab US Small-Cap ETF by 8.2% in the 1st quarter.
+Wilbanks Smith & Thomas Asset Management LLC now owns 4,296 shares of the company’s stock valued at $221,000 after buying an additional 327 shares in the last quarter.
+Finally, Bank of New York Mellon Corp grew its stake in shares of Schwab US Small-Cap ETF by 9.8% in the 1st quarter.
+Bank of New York Mellon Corp now owns 4,338 shares of the company’s stock valued at $223,000 after buying an additional 388 shares in the last quarter.

 About Schwab US Small-Cap ETF